reidev275/ReducingDeveloperFriction/slides/index.md

 ### Dependency Inversion Principal

-High level modules should not depend on low level modules
+' High level modules should not depend on low level modules

 ***

 ![Dependency Inversion Principal](images/dip.jpg)

 ***

 <section data-background="#F0AD4E">
-Can't I do all of that in C#?
+Can't I do all of that in Object Oriented code?
 </section>

 ***